Medscape Medical News

 What should I discuss with my healthcare provider before taking nelfinavir (Viracept)?

-You should not take this medication if you are allergic to nelfinavir, or if you have severe liver or kidney disease.
+You should not take this medication if you are allergic to nelfinavir, or if you have moderate or severe liver disease.

 - liver disease;